-Heated Fresh Water Lines
+Heated Fresh Water Lines and Inline Water Valves

 Fresh water lines located beneath the slideout floor are typically heated to prevent freezing (i.e. refrigerator water supply).
-The water lines are routed in the heated water bay and inside the heated living area as much as possible.
+The water lines are routed in the heated water bay(s) and inside the heated living area as much as possible.
 Heated fresh water lines are typically used on floorplans with bath fixtures or a refrigerator containing an ice maker or water dispenser located in a slideout.